 3.3 Leaf damage

-Figure 4 presents the effect of spray regime on leaf damage at 4, 6 and 8 weeks after planting.
+Figure 4 presents the effect of spray regime on leaf damage at 4, 6, and 8 weeks after planting.
 Application of either insecticide or neem extract spray reduced leaf damage compared to the control.
-Leaf damage sigmoid at 6 weeks after planting; probably due to luxuriant vegetative growth and higher proportion of tender leaves at this stage.
+Leaf damage sigmoid at 6 weeks after planting; probably due to luxuriant vegetative growth and a higher proportion of tender leaves at this stage.
 Plants may have overcome severe leaf damage by 8 weeks due to excessive vegetative cover in the field or the availability of alternative feed resources.

 Figure 4: Effect of insecticide spray on leaf damage at 4, 6 and 8 weeks after planting